terdia/legato-docs/docs/controller.md

 ### BaseControler

-All controller should extend BaseController (this is already done for you if you created your controller using the inbuilt command line tool) in other to have access to Request, Guzzle Client and Sessions (Refer to individual docs to learn more).
+All controller should extend BaseController
+(this is already done for you if you created your controller using the inbuilt command line tool) in other to have access to Request.

 **You can reference request like so**